When Are Tax Resolution Services Important?

 As tax professionals, we understand all the options of resolving tax liens (lien withdrawals, releasing a lien, or discharging the lien) and we bring insight into the process of resolving liens.
 An IRS lien does not have to freeze your finances indefinitely.

 3. Removing IRS Levies and Wage Garnishment

-There are procedures which enable you to prevent a levy from happening, or request the creditors to return levied assets to you.
+There are procedures that enable you to prevent a levy from happening or request the creditors to return levied assets to you.
 We understand Publication 1660 and we offer guidance on how you should proceed.

 4. Filing Missing Returns

 It is easy to do nothing about your back taxes, but failing to file could have serious consequences.
 It’s considered a federal misdemeanor punishable by a fine of up to $10,000 and potential jail time.

 To deal with back taxes, you’ll need tax documents (for the years you didn’t file), W-2s, and 1099 forms.
 You can request copies of your wage and income transcripts from the IRS.
 With our experience in preparing back tax returns, we make sure you have all the necessary documents.
 We help business and individual clients to follow all the instructions and develop an approach to tax compliance.

 Remember, you cannot file late returns electronically.
 We will help you to prepare your back taxes, print them, and deliver them to the IRS.